Unified Framework for Histopathology Image Augmentation and Classification via Generative Models: Method

 \subsection{Conditioned Class Projection}

-To further improve the conditional image generation, we first adopt a direct skip connection (skip-z)~\cite{brock2018large} method that splits noise vector $z$ into multiple chunks and adds connections to the four stages in our proposed generator.
-The intuition behind this design is to enable the generator to use the latent space that directly affects features generated at different resolutions.
-More specifically, we split $z$ into one chunk per stage, and concatenate each chunk to the class vector $c$.
-The combination is then passed into the class projection layer.
+To further improve the conditional image generation, we propose the conditional class projection module, including the conditional direct skip connection and the class projection layer.
+Inspired by the skip-z approach \cite{brock2018large}, we propose conditional skip-z, which integrates skip-z with class-specific information.
+Skip-z \cite{brock2018large} feeds the noise vector $z$ into multiple layers of the generator, instead of just the initial layer.
+This design enables the generator to utilize the diversity of input noise to enhance the quality and diversity of the generated images.
+In our approach, we divide $z$ into chunks corresponding to each stage and concatenate each chunk with the class vector $c$.
+The combined vector $[c, z]$ is then processed through the class projection layer at each stage, enhancing both the quality and diversity of the synthetic images within the class.

-Next, we implement the class projection onto the token embeddings.
-We call this approach \emph{conditional layer normalization}.
-In contrast to the class-conditional~\cite{brock2018large} method that uses batch normalization, we find that employing layer normalization~\cite{ba2016layer} for ViT-based conditional GAN obtains superior performance.
-The approach transforms a layer’s activations $a$ into a normalized activation $\bar{a}$ specific to class condition, which is shown as:
+Next, we project $[c, z]$ onto token embeddings by the class projection layer which is a conditional layer normalization.
+Unlike class-conditional methods that use batch normalization \cite{miyato2018cgans,brock2018large,kang2020contragan}, we find that layer normalization~\cite{ba2016layer} yields superior performance for ViT-based conditional GANs.
+This is possibly explained by the fact that layer normalization can preserve positional information learned by the attention mechanism, whereas batch normalization may compromise this information \cite{xiong2020layer}.
+The approach transforms a layer’s activations $a$ into a class-specific normalized activation $\bar{a}$, which is described as: